Adam1000-code/Synapse-Engine/README.md

 ### 9/13/2024
 I added the tilemap parser that uses TinyXML.
 If you clone the engine, DO NOT USE THE TILEMAP PARSER AT ALL.
 IT WILL RESULT IN A SEGMENTATION FAULT.
 As of now I'm actively trying to fix the issue and in the engine, I commented out the map functions that run with the engine.

+### 9/17/2024
+So it wasn't the tilemap parser that was broken, it was just the format of the engine map xml file.
+So I had to correct that and now it should be showing up fine, but it won't.
+I'll fix it later.
+But as of now, it seems that the issue is semi-fixed.

 ## Recent Updates
 Beta 0.65 adds a better map parser, some bug fixes, and a camera movement system.